hollzzar/psychonomics-poster/README.md

 # psychonomics-poster
 Psychonomics 2019 conference poster using posterdown

 I am presenting this poster at the 60th Annual Meeting of the Psychonomic Society in Montréal, Québec, Canada.
-This work is part of my Master's thesis on language processing and dialectal variation in syntax.
+This work will contribute to my Master's thesis on language processing and dialectal variation in syntax.

 In this repository, you will find:
 - My R markdown file for the poster